Relative rank in the Royal Navy and the Army

 The following printed letter from the Admiralty, dated 10 February, 1747, together with the Order in Council referred to, regarding the relative rank of Officers of the Royal Navy, or Sea Officers, and Officers of the Army, or Land Officers, is communicated by Major-General Sir Richard A. Bannatine-Allason, K.C.B., C.M.G.

-Mr. W. G. Perrin, Librarian at the Admiralty, adds the following explanatory Note:
+Mr. W. G. Perrin, Librarian at the Admiralty, added the following explanatory Note [circa 1929]:

 John Clevland, who signed the letter, was Second Secretary to the Admiralty in 1746-1.749, and First Secretary from that year to 1763.